 A Note About Popular Diet Systems

-It is important to make clear that with most popular diet systems, there is much more to them that is commonly known.
-For example, few people realise that the Atkins Nutritional Approach consists of four stages; Induction, Ongoing Weight Loss, Pre-Maintenance, and Maintenance.
+It is important to make clear that with most popular diet systems, there is much more to them than it is commonly known.
+For example, few people realize that the Atkins Nutritional Approach consists of four stages: Induction, Ongoing Weight Loss, Pre-Maintenance, and Maintenance.

 It is only during the induction stage that carbohydrates are severely restricted.
 This is to ensure that you move from a sugar burning metabolism to a fat burning one.
 After some weight is lost, but not before the target weight is reached, you move into “ongoing weight loss”, where more carbohydrate foods can be consumed.